lucalista/shinestacker/docs/gui.md

 ### Graphical User Intreface

-The GUI can start either from a consome command line if the python package is donwloaded and installed:
+The GUI can start either from a console command line if the python package is donwloaded and installed:

 ```console
 > focusstack